-This article describes ten common communication challenges and shows you how your own branded employee app can help you to tackle them.
+This article will describe ten common communication challenges and show you how a branded employee app can help you to safely navigate around these miscommunication icebergs.

-1. Lack of feedback
+1. A Lack of Feedback

-But feedback is important on more than one level.
-Not only does it help you determine how well your employees have met their goals, but it also shows how well they collaborate with their teams, their co-workers, and the management.
+If communication moves in one direction only, discourse will quickly become ineffective.
+But feedback is important on many levels.
+Not only does it help you determine how well your employees have met their goals, but it also shows how well they collaborate with their teams, their co-workers, and their managers.

-“Acting on the feedback we gather—adjusting our behaviors, attitudes and approaches to improve our perceptions in the workplace—is the primary differentiator between those who rise quickly through an organization and those who seem to be stuck.”
+“Acting on the feedback we gather—adjusting our behaviors, attitudes, and approaches to improve our perceptions in the workplace—is the primary differentiator between those who rise quickly through an organization and those who seem to be stuck.”

 Since we've now established the importance of feedback, let's talk about the best ways to send and receive it.
 The key point is to make it easy.
 Think of Facebook and how natural it feels to leave comments.
 That same easy flow should be embedded into your company's communication platform.
-Using a simple platform will make providing feedback second nature to your employees.
+Using a simple platform will make providing feedback second-nature to your employees.

-2. Email overload
+2. Email Overload

-3. Overall lack of communication
+3. Overall Lack of Communication

 Think of your company the same way you'd think of a football team.
 If the receiver doesn't know where the quarterback is throwing the ball, there is no chance of a completion, never mind a touchdown.

-4. Device chaos
+4. Device Chaos

-5. New employees
+5. New Employees

-While it's always exciting to onboard new employees, the process is often cumbersome and the teaching of important communication techniques is sometimes an afterthought.
-Your aim should be to create guidelines for the onboarding process that on the one hand are clear and easy to follow, and on the other introduce your new employees to the important communication techniques and methods used within your company.
-This way, rookies quickly feel like a part of the team and their onboarding does not interrupt or miss out on the communication flow.
+While it's always exciting to onboard new employees, the process is often cumbersome.
+Teaching new hires about important communication techniques is sometimes an afterthought.
+Your aim should be to create guidelines for the onboarding process that on the one hand are clear and easy to follow, and on the other introduce your new employees to the communication methods used within your company.
+This way, your rookies will soon feel like they're part of the team and their onboarding processes will be part of the communication flow.

-6. Language barriers
+6. Language Barriers

-While a diverse and global workplace is definitely something you should strive for, language barriers can be challenging within a team, as well as between different corporate locations.
-Communication can become slow, ineffective, and ultimately nonexistent.
-Since we don't want your mixed-language communication to die out like the Dodo, your aim should be to avoid misunderstandings, display news in multiple languages, offer translation services, and encourage intercultural training.
+While having a diverse and global workforce is something many companies actively seek and take pride in having, the resulting language barriers can be challenging, both within teams, as well as between different corporate locations.
+Multi-language can be slow, ineffective, and sometimes nonexistent.
+That's why it's important to try and avoid misunderstandings by displaying news in multiple languages, offering easy translation options, and encouraging intercultural training.

-8. Overload of irrelevant information
+8. An Overload of Irrelevant Information

-9. Lack of respect
+9. A Lack of Respect

 Ideally, groups of people working together consist of individuals from diverse backgrounds with unique experiences.
 On the downside, this can sometimes lead to misunderstandings if employees don't fully respect one another or they fail to consider the range of experience outside their own from which they could profit.

-10. Budget constraints
+10. Budget Constraints